chastell/suffragist/TUTORIAL.md

  Let's open votes.yml.
 And vote.
 And check again.

 To coaches: There will be situation when one or more of the girls will forget to quit the server before running it again.
-It's good opportunity to search with girls for google problem.
+It's a good opportunity to search with girls for google problem.
 They don't have to know everything about killing processes to find a sollution.